dart-lang/language/working/augmentations/feature-specification.md

 Some terminology:

+*   The *source code* of a declaration is the span of characters from the first non-whitespace character of the declaration to the last non-whitespace character of the declaration, as matched by the relevant grammar production.
+    *Metadata is not considered part of the declaration, it precedes the declaration in the source.*

-*   A syntactic declaration *occurs in* a Dart file if the declaration's source code occurs in that file.
+*   A syntactic declaration, *D*, *occurs in* a Dart file *F* if *D*'s source code occurs in that file.

-*   A Dart file *includes* a part file, if the Dart file has a `part` directive with a URI denoting that part file.
+*   A Dart file, *F*, *includes* a part file *P* if the Dart file *F* has a `part` directive whose URI denotes *P*.

+*   A Dart file, *F*, *contains* (aka. transitively includes) a part file *P* if *F* (directly) *includes* *P*, or if *F* *includes* a part file *Q* and *Q* *contains* *P*.

-*   A Dart file *contains* a declaration if the declaration occurs in the file itself or any of the part files it transitively includes.
+*   A Dart file *contains* a declaration *D* if the declaration *D* *occurs in* the file *F* itself, or if *D* occurs in a file *P* and *F* *contains* *P*.

-For any two syntactic declarations *A*, and *B*:
+For any two distinct syntactic declarations *A* and *B*:

 *   If *A* and *B* occur in the same file:

-    *   If *A*'s declared name is syntactically before *B*'s declared name, in source order, then *A* is before *B.* *This rule wouldn't work for unnamed extensions since there is no identifier to look at, but unnamed declarations can't be augmented, so this isn't a problem.*
+    *   If *A*'s _position_ is before *B*'s position in the source code
+        of the file, then *A* is before *B*.

+        The _position_ of a declaration is defined by the first of these rules that apply:

+        *   If the declaration is a constructor declaration with no class name, its position is the start position of the `new` or `factory` keyword in the source.
+        *   If the declaration contains an identifier for the declared name, or a qualified identifier for a constructor name, the position is the start position of that identifier in the source.
+            *(Includes an unnamed local variable declared with a `_` as identifier.
+A primary constructor declaration's position is that of the class name.)*
+        *   If the declaration is an unnamed `extension` declaration, its position is the position of the `on` keyword.

+        _You cannot augment an unnamed `extension` declaration, because an augmentation needs to repeat the same name._

-    *   Otherwise *B* is before *A*.
+    *   If *B*'s position is before *A*'s position, then *B* is before *A*.

+    *   If *A*'s and *B*'s position are the same, but they are not the same declaration, then *A* and *B* must be a primary constructor declaration and its surrounding type-introducing declaration.
+        In that case, the type introducing declaration is before the primary constructor declaration.
+        *(The same effect can be achieved by making the position of a primary constructor be at the end of the class name identifier instead of at the start.)*

-*   Else if the file where *A* occurs includes the file where *B* occurs then *A* is before *B*.
+*   Else if the file where *A* occurs contains the file where *B* occurs then *A* is before *B*.

-*   Else if the file where *B* occurs includes the file where *A* occurs then *B* is before *A*.
+*   Else if the file where *B* occurs contains the file where *A* occurs then *B* is before *A*.

-    *In other words, if there is a `part` chain from the file where one augmentation is declared to the file where the other is, then the outer one comes first.*
+    *In other words, if there is a `part` chain from the file where one declaration occurs to the file where the other occurs, then the outer one comes first.*

 *   Otherwise, *A* and *B* are in sibling branches of the part tree:

-    *   Let *F* be the least containing file for those two files. *Find the nearest root file in the part subtree that contains both A and B.
+    *   Let *F* be the unique Dart file which contains both *A* and *B*, but which does not include a part file which also contains both *A* and *B*. _Such a file must exist for any two declarations because a declaration only exists in one file, and the part files form a tree._
-        Neither A nor B will occur directly in F because if it did, then the previous clauses would have handled it.*
+        Neither *A* nor *B* will occur directly in *F* because if they did, then the previous clauses would have handled it.*

     *   If the `part` directive in *F* including the file that contains *A* is syntactically before the `part` directive in *F* including the file that